 She noted over 2,500 incidents of new malware that have been released and spread around COVID-19 emails alone, the same type of phishing attacks that people have seen “for years” only now they’re focused on COVID-19.

-The annual cost of cyber crime expected by 2021 is $6 trillion dollars, said Martin.
-And the average weekly salary for cyber criminals is up to $10,000 a week.
+Martin cited Cybersecurity Ventures’ prediction that cybercrime will cost the world $6 trillion annually by 2021.
+She added the average weekly salary for cyber criminals is up to $10,000 a week.

 “As you can see, it’s pretty lucrative to sit at home and hack on your computer.
 You don’t need many tools.
 You just need a computer and the knowledge of how to do these things,” she said.
 “And 54 percent of companies claim that they don’t know that they are able to reduce cyber risk due to employee negligence.”